hgwood/petibrugnon/README.md

 ### Commands

-- `download`: download the current challenge statement and input files in `.petibrugnon`.
+- `download`: download the current challenge statement in `.petibrugnon/statement.html` and input files in `.petibrugnon/inputs`.
 - `upload`: upload output files to the scoring app.
-All files located in `.petibrugnon/outputs` will be uploaded.
-Output files must have the same name as their corresponding input file.
+All files located in `.petibrugnon/outputs` that have the same name as an input file will be uploaded as a solution for the corresponding test.
+Sources are also uploaded.
+  All files and directories from the working directory will be zipped and uploaded, except those which match patterns found in `.gitignore`.
+If Git is not used, a `.petibrugnonignore` file is also accepted.
+Also, the `.petibrugnon` directory is always ignored.
-- `score`: display the total score, rank, and individual tests scores.
+- `score`: display the total score, rank, and individual test scores.
 - `login`: log in to the scoring app.
 This automatically done by commands that require it.
 - `logout`: log out of the scoring app.
 Use it if you encounter errors.